arifemreselvi/basic-text-combination-tool/README.md

 # TextCombinatorWinForms

-`TextCombinatorWinForms` is a Windows Forms desktop app that builds text combinations from user-defined categories.
+`TextCombinatorWinForms` is a Windows Forms desktop application for generating category-based text combinations and exporting them into organized `.txt` files.

+---

+# Developer Spotlight

+## Arif Emre Selvi

-The Second Year Management Information Systems student named Arif Emre Selvi developed this app.
+### Second Year Management Information Systems Student

-## What the app does
+---

+## Features

-- Create multiple categories (in order)
+- Create and manage multiple categories in a fixed order
-- Add text lines/items to each category
+- Add multiple text lines/items to each category
-- Generate all possible combinations by taking one item from each category in sequence
+- Generate all possible combinations by selecting one item from each category in sequence
 - Create one `.txt` file per item in the first category
-- Write outputs with clean spacing: each combination is on its own line, with a blank line between combinations
+- Keep output readable: each combination is on its own line, with a blank line between entries
+- Use a simple desktop interface without requiring Visual Studio to run

+---

+## How It Works

+1. Add categories (for example: `Animal`, `Color`, `Mood`)
+2. Add items under each category
+3. Choose an output folder
+4. Generate files

+The application creates separate files based on the first category’s items.

+---

-## Example behavior
+## Example

-If the categories are:
+Given:

 1. `Animal`: `Cat`, `Dog`
 2. `Color`: `Black`, `White`
 3. `Mood`: `Happy`, `Calm`

-The app creates:
+Output files:

-- `Cat.txt` containing combinations starting with `Cat`
+- `Cat.txt`
-- `Dog.txt` containing combinations starting with `Dog`
+- `Dog.txt`

-And each file includes lines like:
+Sample content inside `Cat.txt`:

 ```text
 Cat Black Happy